ricmua/ros_force_dimension/README.md

 This package implements a simple ROS2 node for interfacing with [Force Dimension](https://www.forcedimension.com) haptics robots.
-This package was designed for [ROS2 Galactic](https://docs.ros.org/en/galactic/index.html), and should work equally well on Microsoft Windows or Linux.
+This package was designed for [ROS2 Galactic](https://docs.ros.org/en/galactic/index.html), and should work equally well on Microsoft Windows or Ubuntu Linux.

 ## Getting started